 Braxton-Hicks contractions are a normal part of pregnancy, and they tend to be uncomfortable rather than painful.
 They feel like mild menstrual cramps or tightening of the abdomen that comes and goes.

 Braxton-Hicks contractions are also known as false labor.
-They generally occur during the second or third trimester.
+They generally occur during the

 Urinary tract infections (UTIs) are more common for women during pregnancy.

 They can lead to pain in the lower abdomen and discomfort while urinating.
 The treatment is typically a course of antibiotics.